Timothy Dalton: Career

 Dalton quickly moved to television, working mainly with the BBC, and in 1968 made his film debut as Philip II of France in The Lion in Winter.
 This was the first of several period dramas, which included a remake of Wuthering Heights in 1970 in which he portrayed Heathcliff, and the English Civil War drama Cromwell as Cavalier commander Prince Rupert of the Rhine.
 After a few more films, Dalton took a break in 1971 to concentrate on the theatre, performing with the Royal Shakespeare Company and other troupes throughout the world.
 In 1975, Dalton and Vivien Merchant headed the cast of a revival of Noël Coward's The Vortex.

 With two exceptions, the films Mary, Queen of Scots (1971) and Permission to Kill (1975), he remained a theatre actor until 1978.
 That year he starred in Sextette as the husband of 85-year-old Mae West, hailing his return to cinema and the beginning of his American career.
 While in the United States, Dalton worked mainly in television, although he starred in several films.
 During this time, he played Prince Barin in the science fiction film Flash Gordon (1980) and played Mr. Rochester in a BBC serial of Jane Eyre (1983).
 Dalton starred alongside Jonathan Pryce in the film The Doctor and the Devils (1985).

 Dalton co-starred with Joan Collins in the miniseries, Sins (1986).
-He was also replaced in two films in which he'd been signed to appear.
+He was also replaced in two films in which he had been signed to appear.
 He was offered the role of real-life British Prime Minister William Lamb in the film Lady Caroline Lamb.
 The filmmakers replaced him with Jon Finch at the last moment; Dalton sued for breach of contract and won an out-of-court settlement.

 In 1985, Dalton was set to play Don Alfonso de la Torré in Roman Polanski's film Pirates.
 The two men did not get along, so Polanski replaced Dalton with Damien Thomas.
 Dalton co-starred with Anthony Edwards in the 1988 British comedy film Hawks about two terminally ill patients who set off on a road-trip together.